-After the tick drag a liquid is then sprayed around the perimeter of your yard.
-This acts like a barrier, killing any deer ticks that come into contact with it.
+After the tick drag, a liquid is then sprayed around the perimeter of your yard.
+This acts as a barrier, killing any deer ticks that come into contact with it.

 When to Start Your Deer Tick Service

 Deer tick treatments should begin in the spring since this is when females are laying their eggs.
-Wait until after the snow has melted and the ground has dried.
+Wait until after the snow has melted and the ground has dried- usually in May.
 Otherwise, a perimeter yard treatment would be ineffective.

-It’s also important to treat your yard in the fall since this is when the nymphs molt into adults and are getting ready to reproduce.
+It’s also important to treat your yard throughout the summer and in the fall, especially since this is when the nymphs molt into adults and are getting ready to reproduce.
 The idea is to treat the ticks before they lay their eggs to reduce the chance of a tick explosion next spring.

 The good news is you don’t have to wait till ticks are rampant to sign up for Tick and Mosquito control.
 Give yourself peace of mind now and sign up today!
 Modern will schedule out your first service for after the snow melts and the ground has dried.
 You won’t have to try to remember to call and get it set up later.

 Every season brings a new threat from pests.
 Be prepared.
 Contact Modern Pest Services for a FREE QUOTE, ask a question or schedule a service.
 Or call today!
 1-888-997-3312.